VO2 Max vs Lactate Threshold: What Actually Drives Hybrid Performance?

 Definitions: VO2 Max and Lactate Threshold

-Lactate threshold refers to the exercise intensity at which blood lactate concentration begins to rise above resting levels in a non-linear fashion.
-Below this intensity, lactate is produced at a rate that matches or is exceeded by clearance, primarily through oxidation in slow-twitch muscle fibers, the heart, and the liver.
-Above it, production outpaces clearance and lactate accumulates progressively in the blood.
+The exercise intensity at which blood lactate concentration begins to rise above resting levels in a non-linear fashion.
+Below it, lactate production is matched or exceeded by clearance.
+Above it, accumulation becomes progressive and unsustainable.

 For a complete overview of how these aerobic markers relate to all three energy systems in hybrid training, the article on energy systems explained for hybrid athletes provides the broader metabolic context within which VO2 max and lactate threshold operate.